AnushaPB/anushapb.github.io/vignettes/spatial_regression/spatial_regression.md

 # 1. Run wingen

-We will start by running the wingen functions to create a genetic diversity raster.
-Our predictor layer (`lotr_lyr`) is the layer that controlled carrying capacity and connectivity in the simulation.
+We will start by running the wingen functions to create a moving window map of genetic diversity.
+Our predictor of genetic diversity is the raster layer (`lotr_lyr`) that controlled carrying capacity and connectivity in the simulation.
 In this case, we know that this layer is the primary driver of genetic diversity.

 ``` r
 # Create layer for wingen